zdenolab/live/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

-I'm Programmer for VBA & Excel.
-I've made quite a few web apps, especially on Django.
-Now, I am doing more on backend.
+I work as SQL and VBA developer.
+Interested in Python and Linux distros.
+I've made few VBA Macros (feel free to dl and use them)

-email: agus[at]python.web.id
+email: zdenekbarcaj[at]gmail.com